jsugg/pytest-vs-jest-test-automation/README.md

 ## ![img](https://cdn.iconscout.com/icon/free/png-512/python-2-226051.png?f=webp&w=40)  Python Implementation

 In the `pytest/` folder, you'll find the Python implementation for the test scenarios.
-I chose the PyTest Framework, and the popular Selenium WebDriver API to automate the DuckDuckGo testing scenario.
+I chose the ::Pytest Framework::, and the popular ::Selenium WebDriver:: API to automate the DuckDuckGo testing scenario.

 ### Dependencies